dominicprice/endplay/README.md

 - `endplay.parsers` provides tools for parsing common file types which are used as inputs and outputs for bridge software, this includes PBN and Dealer.
 These produce document tree representation of the input files and are used internally for many things, but can also be traversed manually to create programs which interact with other bridge software easily

-- `endplay.interact` is a CLI tool which provides a simple REPL for analysing bridge deals.
-It can either be used via the `interact` function in the API, or as a main module with `python3 -m endplay.interact`
+- `endplay.interact` provides the `InteractiveDeal` class which keeps an undo stack whenever its state is modified, making it easier to interact with the deal.
+The main purpose of the module is a CLI tool which provides a simple REPL for analysing bridge deals which is available as a main module with `python3 -m endplay.interact` (or simply `endplay-interact`)